UnitexGramLab/unitex-governance/governance.md

 * All Unitex/GramLab programs, libraries and source codes are distributed under the terms of the [GNU Lesser General Public License version 2.1][LGPLv2] (LGPLv2), which itself incorporates the terms and conditions of the GNU General Public License.

-* Linguistic Resources are distributed under the terms of the [Lesser General Public License For Linguistic Resources][LGPL-LR] (LGPL-LR).
+* Linguistic Resources are distributed under the terms of the [Lesser General Public License For Linguistic Resources][LGPLLR] (LGPLLR).

 * Documentation is licensed under the terms of the [GNU Free Documentation License version 1.3][GFDL] (GFDL), as published by the Free Software Foundation.